----------------Homemade Laundry Soap------------------------

 Step 3.

-Add shredded soap until bar is completely dissolved, over medium
+- Add shredded soap until bar is completely dissolved, over medium high heat.

 Step 4.